lbcclib/faculty_notifier/README.md

 # Faculty notifier

+We're no longer using this.
+We're instead using the ruby version of this project, here: https://github.com/lbcclib/newbooks

 This set of python code reads in data from Evergreen ILS, creates a Web site featuring recently purchased books, and sends emails notifying folks on campus when books in their disciplines arrive.

 ## Installing Factulty notifier